Best Vitamin C Serums: Top 5 Picks Based on 25 Studies (Science Explained)

 I won’t go into much detail here, but SkinCeuticals is free of oils, fatty acids, esters, and polysorbates, meaning that if you have a history of any of the skin conditions I listed above, you can use this serum without having to worry about worsening your symptoms.
 Hooray!

-UPDATE 9/20/18: a couple people have pointed out in the comments that Dr. Brenner’s Vitamin C Serum is an extremely affordable dupe for Skinceuticals!
-It even includes holy trifecta (vitamin C, E, and ferulic acid)! :O
+UPDATE 3/22/19: a couple people have pointed out in the comments that Dr. Brenner’s Vitamin C Serum is an extremely affordable dupe for Skinceuticals!
+It even includes holy trifecta (vitamin C, E, and ferulic acid) and is equally safe for malassezia! :O This now takes the number one spot on the list!

 Full ingredient list: